What is a connected home?

 From smart meters that monitor your energy usage, to door sensors that let you know via an app the comings and goings at your property, smart technology is here and it’s seeping into our homes.
 This smart and extensive technology makes up a ‘connected home’.

-Added security and comfort are two of the major selling points of kitting out a home with smart devices and automated technology.
-The extent of a connected home can vary, however it’s safe to say smart technology is becoming a lot more accessible in recent years with off-the-shelf purchases such as the Ring doorbell, which provides round the clock video surveillance from your front door.
+Added security and comfort are two of the major selling points of kitting out a home with smart devices and automated technology; the extent of a connected home can vary, however it’s safe to say smart technology is becoming a lot more accessible in recent years with off-the-shelf purchases such as the Ring doorbell.

 We have the Internet of Things (IoT) to thank for this, connecting the latest technology with each other through the power of a wireless network.